As Amazon Associates, we may earn from qualifying purchases. See disclosure in sidebar.

 If other conditions are ruled out, the clinic may also run a specialized analysis of the poop to detect Giardia-specific proteins from the parasite’s cell wall.

-How to Help Your Dog: Home Remedies or Veterinary Treatment?
+What Makes The Most Sense: Home Remedies or Veterinary Treatment?

 As with a lot of doggie illnesses, there are many at-home remedies offered out there within easy reach.
 However, you don’t want to try any of these remedies without veterinary supervision.
-Natural options, such as Oregon Grape and garlic can be detrimental at the wrong dose or frequency.

-Instead of trying any natural remedies on a whim, speak with your veterinarian first about natural or other options that you can try to treat Giardia.
+Instead of trying natural remedies on a whim, speak with your veterinarian first about natural or other options that you can try to treat Giardia.
 They may be able to recommend a product specifically with your dog’s size and other health conditions in mind that will increase the safety and efficacy of use.

 How do dogs get Giardia (Giardiasis)?